 Imran: As mentioned above, students are constantly in touch with students in Toronto, and the activities that are planned are along the same lines as those planned in Toronto

-GyanOne: How do career opportunities for students play out for Schulich MBA in India students?
+GyanOne: How do career opportunities for students play out for Schulich School of Business in India students?